What is Allulose?

 Allulose is a non-GMO compound found in figs, raisins, maple syrup, and other foods.
-It’s classified by the Food and Drug Administration as “added sugar” and has the same taste and texture as regular sugar, BUT it has a completely different effect on the human body.
-While regular sugar metabolizes into blood glucose, allulose has next-to-no blood glucose impact because we lack enzymes needed to break it down.
+It is classified by the Food and Drug administration as a carbohydrate, but it is not a sugar or sugar alcohol.
+Furthermore, while it is highly similar to sugar in taste and texture (making it delicious), its impact on the body is entirely different.
+Sugar metabolizes into blood glucose, yet allulose has next-to-no blood glucose impact because humans lack the enzymes needed to break it down.
 In other words, allulose is Mother Nature’s ultimate sugar alternative!